TelegramBots/book/src/2/send-msg/media-msg.md

 ## Providing the source file

 You can provide the file data in 3 ways:
-- Using the Internet URL to the file (must point to the actual file, not a webpage)
+- Using the Internet URL to the file (must point to the actual file, not an HTML webpage)
 - Uploading the file data as a stream
 - Using the `FileId` of a file that was already sent over Telegram (ex: `msg.Video.FileId`, `msg.Photo[^1].FileId`...)